vvummadi/hugo-website/README.md

 ## Software

-The website was built with Hugo v0.128.2 on an Apple Silicon Mac running macOS Sonoma 14.5.
+The website is built with Hugo v0.128.0.
 The website was tested and validated on Safari 17.5 on a Mac and on Safari on an iPhone with iOS 17.5.[^1]

 [^1]:  The updates to Hugo v0.120 and then to Hugo v0.123 introduced some issues with previous versions of the template.
 The issue caused by the update to Hugo v0.120 is [#1325 in the PaperMod repo](https://github.com/adityatelange/hugo-PaperMod/issues/1325).
 The issue caused by the update to Hugo v0.123 is [#1449 in the PaperMod repo](https://github.com/adityatelange/hugo-PaperMod/issues/1449).
 These issues are now resolved

-While the template should also work on other operating systems and with other versions of Hugo, compatibility cannot be guaranteed.
-Users on Windows or Linux systems, or those using different Hugo versions, may need to make minor adjustments.
+While the template should also work with other versions of Hugo, compatibility cannot be guaranteed.
+Users working with different Hugo versions may need to make minor adjustments.
 Similarly, the website should work with other browsers, but minor adjustments might be necessary for perfect compatibility.
-[Please report](https://github.com/pmichaillat/hugo-website/issues) any compatibility issues or bugs to help improve cross-platform support.
+[Please report](https://github.com/pmichaillat/hugo-website/issues) any compatibility issues or bugs.

 ## License

 This repository is licensed under the [MIT License](LICENSE.md).

+## Related resources

++ [latex-cv](https://github.com/pmichaillat/latex-cv) - This LaTeX template produces a minimalist academic CV, which you can post on your website.
+Your CV should be named `cv.pdf` and placed in the `static` folder.
+It will be accessible from the homepage via a social icon.

 ## Real-world implementations